 Article 430(11) of the CRR permits competent authorities to waive the requirement to submit any of the data points set out in the reporting templates specified in the implementing technical standards referred to in Article 430 of the CRR where those data points are duplicative.
 In order to be waived, duplicate data points need to be identical in terms of, for example, definition, scope of consolidation, metrics, and accounting rules.
-The ECB expects duplicative reporting to be very rare given the maximum harmonisation principle applied to supervisory reporting.
+The ECB intends to consider and approve a waiver whenever its use is duly justified, but expects duplicative reporting to be very rare given the maximum harmonisation principle applied to supervisory reporting.
 Against this background, the ECB expects that the necessity to make use of the waiver provided for in Article 430(11) of the CRR will also be very rare.

-Chapter 9 General requirements for access to the activity of credit institutions
+Chapter 9 General requirements for access to the activity of credit institutions that the ECB deems that the conditions set out in Article 10(1) of the CRR are fulfilled.

 - WAIVER FOR CREDIT INSTITUTIONS PERMANENTLY AFFILIATED TO A CENTRAL BODY (Article 21(1) of the CRD) - 2.
-Credit institutions permanently affiliated to a central body, as described in Article 10 of the CRR, will not be required to meet the authorisation requirements set out in national law implementing Articles 10 and 12 and Article 13(1) of the CRD, provided that the ECB deems that the conditions set out in Article 10(1) of the CRR are fulfilled.
+Credit institutions permanently affiliated to a central body, as described in Article 10 of the CRR, will not be required to meet the authorisation requirements set out in national law implementing Articles 10 and 12 and Article 13(1) of the CRD, provided